-A Travel Guide to More Than 1,000 Scenic and Interesting Places Still Uncrowded and Inviting
+A Guide to More Than 1,000 Scenic and Interesting Places in California

 For all its popularity as a travel destination, the Golden State still has plenty of wonderful out-of-the-way places to explore.
 You can still go off the beaten path, even in Southern California!

 Below is an excerpt from the book Off the Beaten Path: A Guide to More Than 1,000 Scenic & Interesting Places Still Uncrowded and Inviting